We have five factories and 19 years of experience in plant extracts

 10. Recommended Daily Intake

-The recommended daily intake of Citrus bioflavonoids can vary depending on the specific type of bioflavonoid and the individual's health needs.
+The recommended daily intake of citrus bioflavonoids can vary depending on the specific type of bioflavonoid and the individual's health needs.
 However, there is no established official daily requirement for bioflavonoids as a whole, including those found in citrus fruits.

 That being said, consuming a diet rich in fruits, including citrus fruits, is generally encouraged for overall health.
 The U.S. Department of Agriculture (USDA) recommends a daily intake of 1.5 to 2 cups of fruit per day for a 2,000 calorie diet.
-This can include a variety of fruits, such as oranges, lemons, and grapefruits, which are good sources of Citrus bioflavonoids.
+This can include a variety of fruits, such as oranges, lemons, and grapefruits, which are good sources of citrus bioflavonoids.

 For those taking bioflavonoid supplements, it's important to follow the recommended dosage on the product label or consult with a healthcare professional.
 The dosage can vary depending on the specific bioflavonoid, the form of the supplement, and the individual's health condition.